Employment law advice for employers

 There will almost certainly be provisions and protections for them in the event that the company is sold, as well as protection for the firm in the form of restrictive covenants.
 The agreement may also stipulate what happens if they sell their shares or are requested to step down as a Director.

-Having your Directors Service Agreements structured such that they function for both you as a business and your Director is a balancing act that we can assist you with.
+Having your Directors Service Agreements structured such that they function for both you as a business and your Director is a balancing act that we can provide clear and practical advice on.

 Mergers and acquisitions

 Whether you are purchasing stock in a company or purchasing a company as a going concern, you should be aware of your rights and obligations in relation to the workers that work for the company.
-We can assist you with the due diligence stage of any transaction by advising you on the current employment contracts and staff manuals that pertain to the staff that you may be hiring.
+We can help HRs and employers with the due diligence stage of any transaction by advising you on the current employment contracts and staff manuals that pertain to the staff that you may be hiring.
 We may alert you to any hazards contained in the documents, as well as any tactics you might use to align those terms with your existing employee documentation.

-We may also assist you in ensuring that the purchase agreement addresses your rights and obligations to the employees.
-We can also offer the papers required to notify employees of the change in their employer and provide advice on any employee consultation required prior to the changeover.
+We also offer specialist employment law advice to employers so that the purchased agreement addresses your rights and obligations to the employees.
+We can also offer the papers required to notify employees of the change in their employer and provide clear advice on any employee consultation required prior to the changeover.